olliw42/fastmavlink/README.md

 ```#include "path_to_code_generator_output/dialect/mavlink.h"```

 instead of `".../dialect/dialect.h"`.
 This defines the token `FASTMAVLINK_PYMAVLINK_ENABLED`, which in turn enables the related code.
 The mimicry works as drop-in-replacement.
-That is, fastMavlink's enums, structs, and functions are actually used, but simply presented with a different look.
-Additional work for converting to fastMavlink will hence typically be required if fields of pymavlink-mavgen's status and message structs are directly used, since they are not be present in fastMavlink's structs.
+That is, fastMavlink's enums, structures, and functions are actually used, but simply presented with a different look.
+Additional work for converting to fastMavlink will hence be typically required if fields of pymavlink-mavgen's status and message structures are directly used, since they may not be present in fastMavlink's structures.